MMS-142-Group-A/group-project-repository/_includes/ecommerce.md

                         <li>
                             <h4>Larger Market </h4>
                             <p class= "text-faded">
                                 E-commerce allows a business to tap into a larger market than a local market.
-Especially in the age of Globalization.
+Especially in the age of globalization.
 Wherein one can have foreign goods delivered to their doorstep throughout the globe.
                             </p>
                         </li>
                         <li>